rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 02 Errata.md

-# AZ-700T00 Designing and Implementing Microsft Azure Networking Solutions - Learning Path 02 Errata
+# AZ-700T00 Designing and Implementing Microsft Azure Networking Solutions - Module 02 Errata

-## Learning Path 02 – Design and implement an identity hybrid networking (Total Time ~135 Minutes)
+## Module 02 – Design and implement an identity hybrid networking (Total Time ~135 Minutes)

-### M02 - Unit 3 Create and configure a virtual network gateway (~70 Min)
+### Exercise: Create and configure a virtual network gateway (~70 Min)

 Task 1:  Create CoreservicesVnet and ManufacturingVnet <br>
 Step 1:  If required use advanced settings to create a storage account <br>